cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* double

-Lifetime of a cookie (in minutes) set by Cloudflare for users who get access to the origin.
+Lifetime of a cookie (in minutes) set by Cloudflare for users who get access to the route.

-Defaults to `5`.
+If a user is not seen by Cloudflare again in that time period, they will be treated as a new user that visits the route.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#session_duration WaitingRoom#session_duration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#session_duration WaitingRoom#session_duration}

 ---